kriansa/pacom/README.md

    you install it then you can manage its installation within Pacom itself (inception?)
 2. Create the git and pacman repositories by running `pacom init`
 3. Make sure you follow the steps described by the output of that command
-4. _Optionally_, you can setup a remote for syncing the changes in your git-db
+4. _Optionally_ but recommended, you can setup a remote for syncing the changes in your git-db.
+That can be done by cd-ing into pacom git-db and setting up a normal git remote.

+## Configuration

+Pacom will run with just the steps above.
+However, there are some advanced settings that are configurable and here they are documented, just in case.
+These configuration are done by setting environment variables, so if you really need them, make sure they are exported on your shell before you run any `pacom` subcommand.

+* `PACOM_BASE_PATH` - By default, `pacom` will setup its databases on `$XDG_DATA_HOME/pacom` or
+	`$HOME/.local/share/pacom`.
+Set this variable if you want it on a different path.
+* `USE_SYSTEM_GPG` - Use your system's `GNUPGHOME` instead of the one exclusive for pacom-managed packages.
+This is the default on v1.

 ## Releasing